-Worldwide, over 180 companies working in 66 countries, from social enterprises to multinationals, have responded to the BCtA by making commitments to improve the lives and livelihoods of millions of people in developing countries through access to markets, financial services, affordable healthcare, water and sanitation, education and other key services.
-These companies are market leaders that provide examples of successful, profitable and scalable models to reach the poor and contribute to the global development efforts.
+Worldwide, 249 companies working in 73 countries, from social enterprises to multinationals, have responded to the Business Call to Action by making commitments to improve the lives and livelihoods of millions of people in developing countries through access to markets, financial services, affordable healthcare, water and sanitation, education and other key services.
+These companies are market leaders with profitable and scalable models that reach the poor and contribute to global development efforts.

 Combating malnutrition and improving livelihoods in Nigeria